Bayi-Hu/Interactive-Rare-Category-of-Interest-Mining/README.md

 `IRim_RCD.py` is the IRim algorithm for rare category detection.

 `IRim_RCE.py` is the IRim algorithm for rate category exploration.

-`Offline_abstraction` is the code for offline abstraction construction process.
+`Offline_abstraction` is the code for offline abstraction process.

 `Configuration.py` is the parameter configuration used in the experiment.

 ### **Dataset**

-Abalone, Shuttle and Kddcup are commonly used for rare category mining in academia. **Bird** and **Game** are two new datasets proposed by us and will be released soon.
+Abalone, Shuttle and Kddcup are commonly used for rare category mining in academia.

+**Bird** and **Game** are two new datasets proposed by us and will be released soon.

 ### **Interval Abstraction**

-Following the settings of the paper,
+Following the settings of the paper, interval abstraction will be built during the offline abstraction procedure.
+It mainly includes three files: PSpace, NNindex and .

 ### Usage

-To run the code, you may first run ` Offinle_abstraction.py`  for abstraction construction, then run `IRim_RCD.py` to interactively detect few samples for rare-category-of-interest, and eventually run `IRim_RCE.py` to explore as much as possible samples from rare-category-of-interest.
+To run the code, you may first run ` Offinle_abstraction.py`  for abstraction construction, and then run `IRim_RCD.py` to interactively detect few samples for rare-category-of-interest, and eventually run `IRim_RCE.py` to explore as much as possible samples from rare-category-of-interest.

 ### Citation
 please use the following bibtex entry: